Locate a grave MUSEUM OF THE FALLEN

 Vanished Worlds

-Alexander's largest successor state, a Greek dynasty ruling Persia and Mesopotamia that crumbled inward until Rome swept up the last of it.
+Alexander's largest successor state, a Greek dynasty ruling Persia and Mesopotamia that crumbled inward until the Roman general Pompey swept up the last of it in 63 BCE.

 312 BCE died 63 BCE · 249 years